abbyruthe/CSII_Project_1_Assembly/README.txt

         return b * power(b, e - 1)

 The final part of this project was writing a report.
 This report analyzed the instruction count data for the procedures for the various tasks.

+In the repository, you will see that there are 2 different files for each task (except for task 1).
+These files are the "unedited" version which contains a plethora of comments and notes as I was coding that I left in there for logic purposes and the other is the "submission" version that is the raw code.

+The explanation for the project can be found here: http://homepages.gac.edu/~lyu/teaching/mcs178-f20/project1.html

+The explanation for the report can be found in the file under the name: Report_1_explanation

+Thank you for reading!
+- Abby